 Generally, the election must be made on a timely filed return (including extensions) for the tax year in which you incurred the costs.
 However, if you timely filed your return for the year without making the election, you can still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
 Attach Form 4562 to the amended return and write "Filed pursuant to section 301.9100-2" on Form 4562.
-File the amended return.
+File the amended return at the same address you filed the original return.